Huey Real Estate Presents UPWaterfront.com

 1031 exchanging is a big subject and cannot be boiled down to a few paragraphs.
 There are many additional advantages to exchanging.
 It is possible to get cash out tax-free by financing before or after the exchange.
 A free and clear smaller property can be exchanged into a much larger leveraged property.
 You can move from one type of property, vacant, income, management free or management intensive, to another.

 A vacant parcel held for investment that has negative cash flow can be exchanged for a net leased income property with positive cash flow.
 An income property that demands constant management can be exchanged for a free and clear vacant parcel.
-If you are interested in 1031 exchanging call Huey Real Estate for a more complete explanation than is possible here.
+If you are interested in 1031 exchanging call U.P.
+Waterfront Company for a more complete explanation than is possible here.
 Again, all of this must be done precisely within the rules, they are complex, it adds a level of complexity, and usually takes more time, but if there is big capital gains the savings are significant, and the law is clear.